5axes/SpoonAntiWarping/README.md

 The automatic method, on the other hand, uses an algorithm to automatically generate tabs in the convex_hull border of the part.
 This method is useful for those who want to quickly add tabs to an entire object without having to manually select each location.

+### Notes

 In order for the Spoon Anti-warping plugin to work correctly in the Cura slicing software, the adherence option must be enabled.
-This option creates a base, or "raft," for the object to be printed on, which helps to prevent warping by providing a stable foundation for the object to cool on.
+This option creates internaly in Cura an adherence border.

 ![Cura Adhesion option](https://github.com/5axes/SpoonAntiWarping/blob/main/images/adhesion.png)

 Even if the user does not want to use the raft for the final print, it is necessary to have it enabled while using the Spoon Anti-warping plugin.
-The plugin uses the raft to anchor the tabs, so without it, the tabs will not be able to hold the object in place and prevent warping.
-Once the print is complete, the raft can be easily removed, and the tabs will be left to hold the object.
+The plugin uses the these border to calculate the tab orientation.
+Once the tabs creation is complete, you can remove this option if you don't want anay adherence option creation in the final print.

-#### YouTube video
+### YouTube video

 [![Spoon Anti-Warping](http://img.youtube.com/vi/K2niowptW7M/0.jpg)](https://www.youtube.com/watch?v=K2niowptW7M)